Amsterdam: Media

 Amsterdam is a prominent centre for national and international media.
 Some locally based newspapers include Het Parool, a national daily paper; De Telegraaf, the largest Dutch daily newspaper; the daily newspapers Trouw, de Volkskrant and NRC; De Groene Amsterdammer, a weekly newspaper; the free newspapers Metro and The Holland Times (printed in English).

 Amsterdam is home to the second-largest Dutch commercial TV group SBS Broadcasting Group, consisting of TV stations SBS6, Net5, and Veronica.
 However, Amsterdam is not considered 'the media city of the Netherlands'.
 The town of Hilversum, 30 km south-east of Amsterdam, has been crowned with this unofficial title.
 Hilversum is the principal centre for radio and television broadcasting in the Netherlands.
 Radio Netherlands, heard worldwide via shortwave radio since the 1920s, is also based there.
 Hilversum is home to an extensive complex of audio and television studios belonging to the national broadcast production company NOS, as well as to the studios and offices of all the Dutch public broadcasting organisations and many commercial TV production companies.

 In 2012, the music video for "Live My Life" by Far East Movement was filmed in various parts of Amsterdam.

 Several movies have been filmed in Amsterdam, including the James Bond film Diamonds Are Forever, Ocean's Twelve, Girl with a Pearl Earring, Kidnapping Mr. Heineken, Layer Cake and The Hitman's Bodyguard.
 Amsterdam is also featured in John Green's book The Fault in Our Stars, which was made into a film that also partly takes place in Amsterdam.

+In 2003, the British drama series Bad Girls filmed scenes on location in Amsterdam.
+The scenes shows the male officers on a weekend trip in the red light district where they encounter escapee Shell Dockley and return her to the UK.

 Amsterdam appears as a multiplayer map in Modern Warfare II under the name Breenbergh Hotel.
 Amsterdam also appears in Black Ops Cold War in an update, having players fight through the city.